Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 **Challenge 0 - Weather Server**

-Complete your GraphQL Express Weather server.
+Complete your GraphQL Apollo weather server from Lesson 3.

-- Be sure to add cors (see the instructions above)
+- Apollo Server 4 standalone handles CORS automatically — no extra setup needed.

 <!-- > -->

 **Challenge 1 - Create your React Project**

-Follow the instructions above and get your React Project running.
+Follow the Vite instructions above and confirm the app loads at `http://localhost:5173`.

 <!-- > -->

-**Challenge 2 - Run your GraphQL Express Server**
+**Challenge 2 - Run your GraphQL Server**

-Your Express project will run on port 4000 (or another port check!) and the React project will run on port 3000.
+Your Apollo server runs on port 4000, the React client on port 5173.

-- React and GraphQL servers need to be running on different ports.
+- Start both: open two terminal tabs and run `npm start` in each project folder.

 <!-- > -->

 **Challenge 3 - Add Apollo Client**

-Add Apollo Client to your React Project.
+Add Apollo Client to your React project and create `src/apolloClient.js`.
 Follow the instructions above.

-- Check the port! and the endpoint.
-- The `URI: 'http://localhost:4000/graphql'` must match the port and endpoint that your server uses!
+- URI must be `'http://localhost:4000/'` — Apollo Server 4 serves GraphQL at root, not `/graphql`.

 <!-- > -->